 Physical adoration has driven many of us away from our unique and true gifts.
-Some of us have become so obsessed with a fit body, or ashamed for not having one, that along with exercise, unnecessary suffering has also become part of our lifestyle.
+Some of us have become so obsessed with a fit body, or ashamed for not having one, that, along with exercise, unnecessary suffering has also become part of our lifestyle.

 It was a nice Monday morning.
 I was having a conversation with a client who I’d been training for a couple of months.
 It had been a year of self-discovery for me.
-My mind pondered about what gives us real purpose and what really mattered in life.
+My mind pondered about what gives us real purpose and what really matters in life.

 In the middle of our session, I said, “Susan, you know what I found out recently?”